bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 The second table contains each of the standards and its weight and E\ :sub:`0` from the fit selected in the upper table.

-You can select a fit from the upper table by clicking on its line.
+You can select a fit from the upper table by :mark:`leftclick,..` clicking on its line.
 When you do so, that fit becomes highlighted in pale red, its fitting results are inserted in the bottom table, its best fit function is plotted along with the data, and its results are inserted into the other two tabs.
 In this way, you can examine any fit from the series, as seen in the plot below.

 .. _fig-lcfcombofit: